yewzijian/yewzijian.github.io/_posts/2018-06-26-Group-CNNs.md

 $$\Phi(T_{g} x) = \Phi(x)$$

 In this case, even when the input is transformed, the output feature map remains the same.
-As information about the transform $g$ is lost, general equivariance may be more useful in some cases than invariance.
+As information about the transform $$g$$ is lost, general equivariance may be more useful in some cases than invariance.

 Tranformations can be as simple as translations, i.e. $$T_s f(x) = f(x-s)$$, or can be more complicated, such as involving rotations.